 And that’s not to mention the whole issue of what constitutes a national literature in the first place.
 Is it by a person born in that place?
 Is it written in the country?
 Can it be about another nation state?

 Frankly I didn’t know.
 But I hoped I’d figure out the answers (or at least my answers) to some of these questions en route.

 What I did know was I couldn’t do it by myself.
 As anyone who’s dropped in on my A year of reading women blog will realise, I used to stick mostly to British and North American writers, with the occasional South African, Australian and Indian thrown in.
 My knowledge of world literature was shamefully anglocentric.

 So I asked for your help.
 I invited you to tell me what’s hot in Russia, what’s cool in Malawi, and what’s downright smoking in Iceland.
 The books could be classics or current favourites.
 They could be obscure folk tales or commercial triumphs.
 They could be novels, short stories, memoirs, biographies, narrative poems or a mixture of all these things.
 All I asked was that they had some claim to be considered part of the literature of a country somewhere in the world — oh, and that they were good.

 I’m Ann Morgan, a freelance writer and sub-editor.
 Credits include features for BBC Music Magazine, the New Internationalist, and the Guardian.
-I’m delighted that my book, Reading the World: Postcards from my Bookshelf will be published by Harvill Secker in 2015.
+I’m delighted that my book, Reading the World: Confessions of a Literary Explorer will be published by Harvill Secker in 2015.